Azure-Samples/ms-identity-python-django-tutorial/README.md

     APP_DB_NAME='choose db name for your app, e.g. my-django-db'
    ```

-4. From the terminal, run the `create-db.py` file with `python deployment/create-db.py`.
+4. From the terminal, run the `create-db.py` file using the command `python deployment/create-db.py`.
 Answer all of the questions in the affirmative if it is your first run.
 5. In the last step, you'll be presented with a summary of the postgres DB access details.
 Make a note of the `fullyQualifiedDomainName`.
 Copy and paste it into your `my_azure_settings.py` file as the value for `POSTGRES_FULLY_QUALIFIED_DOMAIN_NAME`.
 6. export this value to your shell  (`export POSTGRES_FULLY_QUALIFIED_DOMAIN_NAME = 'value that was copied'`) or run the bulk export command from the previous step.
-7. From the terminal, run the `set_deployed_env.py` file to set required environment variables (copied from your shell) to the app service.
+7. From the terminal, the `set_deployed_env.py` file using the command `python deployment/set_deployed_env.py` to set required environment variables (copied from your shell) to the app service.
 8. Disable App Service's default authentication:

     Navigate to the **Azure App Service** Portal and locate your project.
 Once you do, click on the **Authentication/Authorization** blade.
 There, make sure that the **App Services Authentication** is switched off (and nothing else is checked), as this sample is using MSAL for authentication.